Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering: Experiments

 \subsubsection{Semantic retention}

-A common \cite{chen2017photographic,wang2018high,park2019semantic} evaluation method for realistic image synthesis is semantic retention analysis.
+Figure \ref{fig:retention} illustrates semantic retention analysis, a common \cite{chen2017photographic,wang2018high,park2019semantic} evaluation method for fake image synthesis.
 Semantic retention measures the semantic correspondence between the conditional semantic mask and the synthesized image.
 In summary, an external semantic segmentation network is used to segment the synthesized image.
 Then, the discrepancy between the conditional semantic layout (input of the synthesizer) and the semantic mask obtained from the generated image (output of the pre-trained external segmentation network) is calculated with top-1 accuracy.
-A good synthesizer should produce photo-realistic images while retaining the initial conditional semantic layout.
+A good synthesizer should produce photorealistic images while retaining the initial conditional semantic layout.
 In other words, the initial semantic layout is accepted as the ground truth, and the image synthesizer's mask accuracy is calculated to obtain the retention score.
-Figure \ref{fig:retention} illustrates the semantic retention analysis.
 A higher retention score is favorable.

 In this study, we employed DeepLabV3 \cite{chen2017deeplab}, a state-of-the-art semantic segmentation network, to measure semantic retention.
-DeepLabV3 was trained on Cityscapes, an urban driving dataset \cite{cordts2016cityscapes}.
+The network was trained on Cityscapes, an urban driving dataset \cite{cordts2016cityscapes}.